2. Why PDF files?

 * WAV (.wav)

 We do not wish to limit you to any particular formats and encourage you to work with software programs you are comfortable with.
-If you wish to use a format other than the ones above, please email the Gelman ETD Administrator to discuss the issue: email@example.com
+If you wish to use a format other than the ones above, please email the Library ETD Administrator to discuss the issue.

-Adobe Acrobat DC Professional edition is available in the computer labs on both the Foggy Bottom and Mount Vernon campuses for student use to convert their manuscripts to Adobe PDF format.
+Adobe Acrobat DC Professional edition is also available on public computers in Gelman Library and in the computer labs on both the Foggy Bottom and Mount Vernon campuses for student use to convert their manuscripts to Adobe PDF format.
 Please go to the Academic Support Services page for information on these facilities.
-This software can also be found on the public computers in the Gelman Library.
 In addition, there is a PDF conversion tool available as part of the ETD Submission website.